bhameyie/search-kata/MySolution.md

 #### What is missing

 - Perf tests :(.
 Didn't get to them by my deadline.
+From testing the API via Postman, most requests take between 45 to 150 ms to complete.

 #### Some enhancement ideas